metallb/metallb/website/content/installation/clouds.md

 MetalLB manifests.
 You can do this by removing the `spec.template.spec.securityContext.runAsUser` field from both the `controller` Deployment and the `speaker` DaemonSet.
+Also, as the allowed group ID range in Openshift is 5000 through 5999, you have to remove `spec.template.spec.securityContext.fsGroup` field as well.

 Additionally, you have to grant the `speaker` DaemonSet elevated privileges, so that it can do the raw networking required to make